bernangabriel/JobsFinder/README.md

 ### Todos

  - Scrap other websites
- - Develop a Xamarin App to (display, search, job alerts, local db, etc)
+ - Develop a ReactNative App to (display, search, receive notifications alerts, cache data in a local db, etc)

 License
 ----